The Predators Season is in Danger After Losing Game Three to the Avalanche - NewsBreak

 The Predators Season is in Danger After Losing Game Three to the Avalanche

-The Preds are currently down 3-0 in Round 1 of the playoffs against Colorado, which puts them in a tough spot because if they...williamsonsource.com

-The Preds are currently down 3-0 in Round 1 of the playoffs against Colorado, which puts them in a tough spot because if they...williamsonsource.com
+The Preds are currently down 3-0 in Round 1 of the playoffs against Colorado, which puts them in a tough spot because if they lose one more game their season is over.

+On Saturday, May 7 they brought this series to Bridgestone Arena in hopes of stealing an important win.
+Unfortunately, they were not able to, losing by a score of 7-3.
+They were hanging in there as the score was 5-3 going into the third period.
+Two late goals secured the road victory for Colorado.

+Game 4 will be played in Nashville tonight, Monday, May 9 at 8:30 PM on ESPN.
+The Predators have never been swept in their 15 playoff appearances.

 Comments / 0